Saskiavanesch/statful-client-nodejs/README.md

 ## Quick start

-After installing Statful Client you are ready to use it.
-The quickest way is to do the following:
+Please instal Statful Client first, if you haven't done already.
+Did that?
+Then you're ready to move on and use it.
+The quickest way to do so is the following:

 ```javascript
 var Statful = require('statful-client');